-"ATM Affiliate" means an Affiliate which has subscribed to IAC Code Set Volume 6 (ATM System Code).
+"ATM Affiliate" means an Affiliate which has subscribed to IAC Code Set ^{Last amended} Volume 6 (ATM System Code).

-"ATM Code Committee" means the committee established by the IAF pursuant to Part 11 of the IAC Regulations.
+"ATM Code Committee" means the committee established by the IAF pursuant leffective 1.1.16 to Part 11 of the IAC Regulations.